FarmData2/FD2-SampleDBs/README.md

 1. Ensure that your `development` branch is synchronized with the `upstream`
 2. Create a new feature branch from the `development` branch
 3. Make and test changes in your feature branch
-4. Run the `bin/buildDBs.bash` script
+4. Run the appropriate script(s) to build the database
 5. Install and test that the new database works
    - See [Manually Installing a Database](#manually-installing-a-database) above
 6. Commit to your feature branch: